Guarding the Sense Doors

 MN39

-Guarding the Sense Doors in the Modern World
+Guarding the Sense Doors In the Modern World

-Living in today's world is very different from the isolated existence of desciples during the time of the Tathagata.
+Living in today's world is very different from the isolated existence of disciples during the time of the Tathagata.
 We're constantly bombarded by social media, 24-hour news, online shopping, and an overwhelming influx of information.

 People's lives are filled with all kinds of responsibilities, duties, social and leisure activities, shopping, fitness, etc.